 Today’s walk takes us into the Natural Park of Sierra Nevada, a circular route of 13kms that traverses a wide range of terrain, from dry arenales (gravel rivers formed by erosion) to lush riverside vegetation.
 We begin from the old Cortijo Sevilla plateau from where we have commanding views of Los Alayos, Trevenque (2083 metres) and Boca de la Pescá, all mid-mountain peaks of dolomite formations.
 The path takes us to another viewpoint of El Trevenque peak, dips down to the dry bed of the Barranco del Búho gorge, and then climbs up again before we enter a much leafier and greener landscape of pine forest, as we descend towards the waters of the Aguas Blanquillas gorge.
 As we return towards the Cortijo Sevilla we may well able to spot mountain goats on the rocky outcrops or kestrels flying above us.

-After the walk we’ll sit down to a hearty lunch in a countryside restaurant by the well-known mineral spring “Fuente del Hervidero” before continuing to Granada and checking in at our hotel, the Alhambra Palace, and some time to relax.
+After the walk we’ll sit down to a hearty lunch in a countryside restaurant by the well-known mineral spring “Fuente del Hervidero” before continuing to Granada and checking in at our hotel and some time to relax.

 This evening is dedicated to a guided tour of some of the best tapas bars in downtown Granada, a way to sample in small bites some of the classic dishes of Andalusian cuisine.